Frequently Asked Questions about the Custom Choice Loan

 The Custom Choice Loan is available to undergraduate and graduate students who are enrolled at least half-time in a Title IV eligible degree program at an eligible school.
 Students and cosigners, if applicable, must be a U.S. citizen or permanent resident with a Social Security Number.

-The student must be the legal age of majority or at least 17 years of age with a Cosigner who is legal age of majority.*
+The student must be the legal age of majority at the time of application, or at least 17 years of age if applying with a Cosigner who meets the age of majority requirements in the cosigner's state of residence.*

 The borrower's permanent residence cannot be in Iowa or Wisconsin.